anvil-ui/anvil/README.md

 Pop
 ```

-The only trick is that these actions are caches in a so called "virtual layout"
+The only trick is that these actions are cached into a so called "virtual layout"
-- a tree-like structure matching the actual layout by structure.
+- a tree-like structure matching the actual layout of views and their properties.

-So when you call `Anvil.render()` once again it compares the sequence of
+So when you call `Anvil.render()` next time it compares the sequence of
-actions with the cache and skips them if they match.
+actions with the cache and skips them if they didn't change.
 Which means on the next
-`Anvil.render()` call _views will remain untouched_.
+`Anvil.render()` call _ the views will remain untouched_.
 This caching technique
 makes render a very quick operation (having a layout of 100 views, 10
 attributes each you can do about 4000 render cycles per second!).

-Now, if you modify name from "John" to "Jane" and call Anvil.render() it will do the following:
+Now, if you modify the `name` from "John" to "Jane" and call Anvil.render() it will do the following:

 ```
 Push LinearLayout (noop)
 Push TextView (noop)
-Attr text "Hello Jane" (comparing with "Hello John" from the pervious render and calling setText("Hello Jane") to the TextView) Pop
+Attr text "Hello Jane" (comparing with "Hello John" from the pervious render, noticing the difference and calling setText("Hello Jane") to the TextView) Pop
 Pop
 ```

-So if you modify one of the variables bound to some of the attributes - the
+So if you modify one of the variables "bound" to some of the attributes - the
 cache will be missed and attribute will be updated.

-Finally, for all event listeners a "proxy" is generated, which delegates its
+For all event listeners a "proxy" is generated, which delegates its
-method calls to your event listener, but calls `Anvil.render` after each method
+method calls to your actual event listener, but calls `Anvil.render` after each
-call.
-This is very useful, because most of your data models are modified when
+method.
+This is useful, because most of your data models are modified when
-user interacts with the UI, so you may omit calling `Anvil.render()` from every
+the user interacts with the UI, so you write less code without calling
-listener.
+`Anvil.render()` from every listener.
+Remember, no-op renders are very fast.

 ## Supported languages and API levels

 Anvil is written in Java 7, but it's API is designed to use lambdas as well, so
-in modern times it's recommended to use Anvil with Java8/Retrolambds or Kotlin.
+in modern times it's recommended to use Anvil with Java8/Retrolambda or Kotlin.

-Syntax is a bit different for each language, but very intuitive anyway.
+Syntax is a bit different for each language, but it's very intuitive anyway.

 Java 6 without lambdas: